Introduction to this guide

 - If you use Google Analytics, we recommend using this plugin.
 Then enable the options shown in this screenshot.
 More information on Google Analytics and GDPR can be found in this guide.

-- Check if any plugin on your site are no longer maintained by the author.
+- Check if any plugins on your site are no longer maintained by the author.
 We have more information about that process in this guide.

 We will keep this guide updated with any new advice/information as GDPR evolves.